 BRIDGE to Successful Transition Outcomes for Students with High Support Needs

-The Texas Center for Disability Studies is partnering with the Department of Special Education, the Communication Sciences and Disorders Department and the Steve Hicks School of Social Work on a federally funded project, BRIDGE to Successful Transition Outcomes for Students with High Support Needs.
+The Texas Center for Disability Studies is partnering with the Department of Special Education, the Speech, Language, and Hearing Sciences Department and the Steve Hicks School of Social Work on a federally funded project, BRIDGE to Successful Transition Outcomes for Students with High Support Needs.

 The BRIDGE Project addresses the documented need to improve transition to adulthood outcomes and academic success for children with significant developmental disabilities and complex communication needs through interdisciplinary practice.
 The primary objective of BRIDGE Project is to train Master’s level personnel from three related services (SLP, SW, ABA) to provide quality services to children transitioning from the public schools to adulthood.
-Upon program completion, these highly trained professionals will have expertise and specialized knowledge in transition service delivery using interdisciplinary practices.
-In addition to their existing Master’s level programs, scholars will develop knowledge and skills via a combination of specialized scholar coursework about teaching children with significant disabilities, participation in a student-centered transition planning team, and a high-quality practicum in a community setting with children ages 12-21 and/or interdisciplinary services.
+In addition to their existing Master’s level programs, scholars will develop knowledge and skills via specialized coursework, participation in a student-centered transition planning team, and a high-quality practicum in a community setting with children ages 12-21 and/or interdisciplinary services.

 - Interested in learning how to support middle/high school students to improve adult outcomes for students with high support needs and applying your skills in an interdisciplinary team setting?

-Students who have been admitted to the Master program in the School of Social Work, the Communication Sciences and Disorders Department or the Autism and Developmental Disabilities program (BCBA track) in the Department of Special Education for 2021-22 are eligible to apply.
+Students who have been admitted to the Master program in the School of Social Work, the Speech, Language, and Hearing Sciences Department or the Autism and Developmental Disabilities program (BCBA track) in the Department of Special Education for 2023-24 are eligible to apply.